 Around 18 weeks is a good time to transfer your young chicks to a layer feed.
 This complete feed is filled with amino acids, vitamins A, D, E, and K, minerals, quality protein, and B-complex vitamins.
 Make sure to wait the full 18 weeks though before starting this feed.
 The extra calcium in layer feed can permanently damage your chicken’s kidneys if given too soon.

 Layer feed increases the calcium intake so that your chickens don’t have to take away from the calcium in their bones to produce enough to start their egg production.
-Make sure when switching to a layer feed that it is at least 90 percent of their diet and treats being 10% or less.
+Make sure when switching to a layer feed that it is at least 90 percent of their diet and treats are 10% or less.

 If you are wondering how many eggs you should be getting, take the number of hens you have and multiply by .75.
 That is the number of eggs you will get each day.
 Your chickens should lay from 6 months of age to approximately 6 years of age.